HELVE/VACO/README.md

 ```
 <a name="contribute"></a>
 ### Contributing
 You are welcome to create issues and pull requests.
-Please either pitch general ideas or explain thoroughly what you would like to add if you have a specific vision.
+Please either give general pitches or explain thoroughly what you would like to add if you have a specific vision.
+I will gladly brainstorm ideas with you.

 <a name="license"></a>
 ### License